twistedstream/lets-procrastinate/CONFIG.md

 ### `GOOGLE_SPREADSHEET_ID`

-The [spreadsheet ID](https://developers.google.com/sheets/api/guides/concepts) or Google Drive file ID of the Google Spreadsheet to use as the database.
+The [spreadsheet ID](https://developers.google.com/sheets/api/guides/concepts) or Google Drive file ID of a Google Spreadsheet to use as the database.
+See the [database](./README.md#database) section for more information.